ms-iot/ros_msft_camera/README.md

     > A list containing old usernames to be removed from password vault to be used for RTSP digest authentication.

   * `~rtsps_cert_subject` (string, default: ``)
     > The certificate subject name to search in the "Local Machine\My" certificate store for RTSP**S** secure streaming over TLS.
-    > Note: to use RTSP**S** (secure RTSP over TLS), a valid server certificate must be imported to the "Local machine\My" certificate store.
+    > Note: To use RTSP**S** (secure RTSP over TLS), a valid server certificate must be imported to the "Local machine\My" certificate store.
+    > If this parameter is *not present*, the stream is not secure and RTSP and RTP communication will happen in the clear.
+    > If this parameter is *present and valid*, RTSP communication will *only* happen securely over TLS.
+The remote client/player then has the ability to negotiate RTP via the secure TCP channel over RTSP protocol.

 For RTSP parameter usage example see [camnodeRTSP.launch](test/camnodeRTSP.launch)